Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-26-hello-android.md

 Common design terminologies

-1. **wrap_content** : wrap content for width/height is specified when you want the layout to take as much height as its content.
+1. **wrap_content** : wrap content for width/height is specified when you want the layout to take as much width/height as its content.
 2. **match_parent** : match parent is used when you want the view to take up all space in its parent.
 Using match_parent does not gaurantee full space though, OS calculates the space available and if otherview take up some space, your view will get whole view space-otherviews space height/width.